-I am a John and Claire Bertucci Graduate Fellow at Carnegie Mellon University in Pittsburgh, Pennsylvania pursuing a PhD in Electrical and Computer Engineering, where I am advised by Onur Mutlu.
-I am interested in designing reliable, high-performance, and energy-efficient memory architectures.
+I am a PhD candidate (ABD status, having completed all requirements but my dissertation) in Electrical and Computer Engineering at Carnegie Mellon University in Pittsburgh Pennsylvania, where I am advised by Onur Mutlu.
+I am also a John and Claire Bertucci Graduate Fellow.
+My research focuses on designing reliable, high-performance, and energy-efficient memory architectures.

-I received my BS at the University of California at Los Angeles in Computer Science in 2010 and my MS at Carnegie Mellon University in 2014 in Electrical and Computer Engineering.
-I interned at Google during the summer of 2014, where I worked with Partha Ranganathan and Rama Govindaraju.
-I interned at Facebook from 2013 to 2014, where I worked with Qiang Wu and Sanjeev Kumar.
-I also interned at Hewlett-Packard Labs in Palo Alto, California from 2006 to 2012, under the guidance of Rich Friedrich, Partha Ranganathan, Mehul Shah, and Jichuan Chang.
+I received my BS at the University of California at Los Angeles in Computer Science in 2010 and my MS at Carnegie Mellon University in Electrical and Computer Engineering in 2014.
+I interned at Google during the summer of 2014, where I worked with Partha Ranganathan, Jichuan Chang, Kim Hazelwood, Joel Coburn, and Rama Govindaraju.
+I interned at Facebook from 2013 to 2014, where I worked with Qiang Wu and Sanjeev Kumar, and again from the fall of 2014, where I worked with Qiang Wu and Yee Jiun Song.
+I also interned at Hewlett-Packard Labs in Palo Alto, California from 2006 to 2012 under the guidance of Rich Friedrich, Partha Ranganathan, Mehul Shah, and Jichuan Chang.

 Carnegie Mellon University